Charge density wave and superconductivity in 6R-TaS2: Results and Discussion

-Fig. {2(b)} presents the temperature variation of M in 6R-TaS$_2$ measured with an applied magnetic field of H = 400 Oe in the ZFC and FC protocols.
+Fig. {3(b)} presents the temperature variation of M in 6R-TaS$_2$ measured with an applied magnetic field of H = 400 Oe in the ZFC and FC protocols.
 The field is applied parallel to the ab plane.
 Unlike $\rho(T)$, the ZFC and FC magnetization curves do not show any appreciable anomaly around T$_{CDW}$ = 305 K. The magnetization curves are completely merged down to T = 50 K, and are nearly flat, which is consistent with the metal like the behavior of the sample.
 However, at further lower temperatures, M starts to gradually increase in both the ZFC and FC modes and there is a small opening (thermomagnetic irreversibility) between the ZFC and FC magnetization.
 This reveals a non-trivial magnetic behavior below 50 K. Below around T = 2.4 K, magnetization exhibits diamagnetic response, which indicates a transition to a superconducting state.
+The transition temperature matches well with earlier reports where superconducting transition has been reported in the parent 6R-TaS$_2$ phase {\cite{Figueroa1992,Amritroop2022}}.
 In the inset, we have shown the magnified view of the M-T response around the superconducting transition.
 In the ZFC mode, the sample tries to completely screen the external field giving rise to a diamagnetic response.
-In the FC mode, when the sample is cooled from a higher temperature than the T$_C$ in presence of a field, the sample tries to expel the external field below the transition temperature, which is the well-known Meissner effect.
-The transition temperature obtained from the ZFC curve is T$_C$= 2.4 K at H= 400 Oe.
+In the FC mode, when the sample is cooled from a higher temperature than the T$_c$ in presence of a field, the sample tries to expel the external field below the transition temperature, which is the well-known Meissner effect.
+The transition temperature obtained from the ZFC curve is T$_c$= 2.4 K at H= 400 Oe.
 This is estimated from the downturn in the temperature dependence of magnetization.
 The thermomagnetic irreversibility observed between ZFC and FC magnetization curves in the superconducting state is reminiscent of magnetic flux line pinning within the sample, which in turn indicates that 6R-TaS$_2$ is a type II superconductor {\cite{John1993}}.
 The sample does not seem to achieve a complete Meissner state at 2 K.